Mitchell Cole: Oxford United

-Retirement
+Retirement from professional football

 In February 2011, Cole was forced to retire from professional football on medical advice after his heart condition had worsened.
 He had begun experiencing shortness of breath during training and matches in late 2010, and a cardiologist advised that continuing to play competitively carried a serious risk to his health.
 Reflecting on his retirement, Cole stated: "It's like being hit by a ton of bricks because football is all I've ever known.
 I've managed to get eight years out of the professional game which I am extremely happy with".

 Return to semi-professional football

-Ahead of the 2011–12 season, Cole appeared in a number of pre-season friendlies for Stotfold of the Spartan South Midlands League and played in the club's opening match of the season, a 2–0 home win over Oxhey Jets on 13 August 2011.
+Ahead of the 2011–12 season, Cole appeared in a number of pre-season friendlies for semi-professional club Stotfold of the Spartan South Midlands League and played in the opening match of the season, a 2–0 home win over Oxhey Jets at Roker Park on 13 August 2011.
 Two days later, he joined Southern League Premier Division club Hitchin Town on non-contract terms, making his debut for the club on the same day in a 3–0 home victory against Hemel Hempstead Town.
 As Cole had signed for Hitchin on a non-contract basis, he was available to play for Stotfold in a 2–1 home win against St. Margaretsbury the following day.
-Cole scored his first goal for Hitchin in a 3–1 away victory over Bedford Town on 29 August 2011, and left the club on 17 November 2011 after 15 appearances and one goal.
+Cole scored his first goal for Hitchin in a 3–1 away victory over Bedford Town at The New Eyrie on 29 August 2011, and left the club in November 2011 after 15 appearances and one goal.

-Cole then signed for Southern League Division One Central club Biggleswade Town, making his debut on 19 November 2011 as a substitute in a 1–1 home draw with Slough Town.
+Cole then signed for Southern League Division One Central club Biggleswade Town, making his debut on 19 November 2011 as a substitute in a 1–1 draw with Slough Town at Langford Road.
 He scored once in six appearances before joining Arlesey Town on 7 January 2012, where he scored twice in 11 appearances.
 Cole stopped playing competitively in March 2012 after witnessing Fabrice Muamba's cardiac arrest, informing Arlesey's director of football Gary King that he would not play again.
-Cole subsequently appeared for Essex Senior League club Basildon United in a 1–0 away victory at Barkingside on 22 September 2012.
+Cole subsequently appeared for Essex Senior League club Basildon United in a 1–0 away victory against Barkingside at Cricklefield Stadium on 22 September 2012.